Get started quickly

 - You need to install dotnet 8 SDK, please go to dotnet official website to download and install The installation is successful: the command

-was successfully run and the version number of the dotnet 8 SDK is listed.
+dotnet --list-sdkswas successfully run and the version number of the dotnet 8 SDK is listed.

 Compilation

-to the project directory you want to compile (including the .csproj
+You just need cd to the project directory you want to compile (including the .csproj file), and then run the following command:

-, the project will be automatically compiled and run.
+dotnet buildIf you run the command dotnet run, the project will be automatically compiled and run.

 Release-oriented compilation

-You may notice that there are many files with .pubxml
+You may notice that there are many files with .pubxml suffix under KitX Dashboard/Properties/PublishProfiles/

 These are the Publish configuration files, you can use the commands: